 For these several reasons, including many tenant screening report implementation is really crucial:

-• Risk Mitigation: Identifies possible red flags, including bad credit or prior evictions, therefore lowering the possibility of future problems.
+• Risk Mitigation: Identifies possible red flags, including bad credit or prior evictions, thereby lowering the possibility of future problems.

 • Financial Assurance: Ensures the renter has the background to pay rent regularly, therefore preserving the money flow to the landlord.